TMHBBV/unbxdocs./docs/Search/algorithms/content/synonyms.md

 Before using the Index Time Synonyms feature, ensure that the following prerequisites are met:

-1. Merchandisers must configure synonym relationships in the dashboard.
+1. Configure your synonym relationships in the dashboard.
-2. Feed Ingestion: This feature is applied during the full feed or re-indexing process, meaning the system will only index synonyms when a new feed is ingested or a re-indexing job is triggered.
+2. Feed Ingestion is done.
+This feature is applied during the full feed or re-indexing process, meaning the system will only index synonyms when a new feed is ingested or a re-indexing job is triggered.

 ### How it works